stedolan/malfunction/docs/spec.md

   - `(_ EXP)`: evaluates `EXP` and ignores the result
   - `(rec ($VAR1 EXP1) ($VAR2 EXP2) ...)`: binds each `$VAR` mutually
     recursively.
-Each `EXP` must be of the form `(lambda ...)`.
-Bindings scope over themselves, each other, subsequent bindings, and the body
+Each `EXP` must be of the form `(lambda ...)` or `(lazy ...)`.
+Bindings scope over themselves, each other, subsequent bindings, and the body.

 For example, here is a definition of the "even" and "odd" predicates on `int`s, and an application of them to check whether 42 is even (see